nasa-gibs/worldview/README.md

 ## Background

-This app from NASA's [EOSDIS](https://earthdata.nasa.gov/) provides the capability to interactively browse over 800 global, full-resolution satellite imagery layers on desktop and mobile devices.
-Many of the imagery layers are updated within three hours of observation, showing the entire Earth as it is "right now".
+This app from NASA's [EOSDIS](https://earthdata.nasa.gov/) provides the capability to interactively browse over 900 global, full-resolution satellite imagery layers on desktop and mobile devices.
+Many of the imagery layers are updated daily and are within three hours of observation - showing the entire Earth as it is "right now".
 This supports time-critical applications such as wildfire management, air quality measurements, and flood monitoring.
 Some satellite imagery layers span almost 30 years, providing a long term view of our dynamic